Azure/logicapps/LogicAppsCustomCodeFramework/README.md

 # Workspace Setup
 To setup the Logic Apps Custom Code feature in a new project, start by creating a Workspace.
-Due to the nature of this project where there are two distinct applications that need to be ran simultaneously, it is important to create a single VS Code workspace in order to utilize both applications.The steps for doing so are as follows:
+Due to the nature of this project where there are two distinct applications that need to be ran simultaneously, it is important to create a single VS Code workspace in order to utilize both applications.
+The steps for doing so are as follows:

 1) Create a new folder for your workspace.
 2) Open this new folder in VS Code and open a terminal by clicking Terminal -> New Terminal (CTRL + SHIFT + 5)